praisetompane/computation_and_information/0_theory_of_computation/4_design_and_analysis_of_algorithms/README.md

         decisionss = if, else
         repeat = iteration constructs = loops, recursion

-    formal def: a recipe for solving a specific problem by manipulating symbols
+    formal def: a recipe for solving a specific problem by manipulating symbols (Wengrow, 2017:56).

 * datatructure => Data Structures are just how you store things to store something, you need: place to store it = array index, node in a list, leave in a tree etc a way to retrieve = access patterns = LIFO, FIFO etc

+    formal def: how data is organised (Wengrow, 2017:27).

 # References:

-* Jay Wengrow, A Common-Sense Guide to Data Structures and Algorithms: Level Up Your Core Programming Skills
+    Wengrow J. 2017.
+A Common-Sense Guide to Data Structures and Algorithms: Level Up Your Core Programming Skills

 # Usage:
 * example building the array datastructure is below